 The SFA Cheerleading Program also has its share of Partner Stunt National titles.
 The first two NCA Collegiate National titles were awarded to Brad Patterson and Kylie Faseler in 2002 and 2003.
 In 2004, Garrin Gosnell and Melanie Gomez captured SFA's first UCA Collegiate National title for partner stunts.
 Matt Vanover and Veronica Gomez earn the third NCA Collegiate National title for partner stunts in 2005.
 In 2006, Justin Kelley and Meghan O'Connor became the second couple in history to capture both the NCA and UCA Collegiate National partner stunt titles.
 In 2008, Tim Wegner and Ashley Tucker captured the NCA Collegiate Partner Stunt title, and then in 2009, they placed first in the NCA Collegiate Open Partner Stunt competition.
 The couple won their third partner stunt title in 2010 at the UCA Partner Stunt competition.
 In 2011, Tony Castro and Candace Hoernemann won an NCA Collegiate Partner Stunt title for SFA.
 For only the third time in history, the second time in SFA history, in 2012 Alec Heffron and Alli Pagnotta brought home both the UCA and NCA Collegiate Nationl titles.

-SFA hosts recruit weekends and workshops designed for anyone interested in becoming at cheerleader at the collegiate level.
+SFA hosts Recruit and Pre Tryout workshops designed for anyone interested in becoming at cheerleader at the collegiate level.
 Workshops are for individuals to experience what SFA Cheer has to offer.
-Participants will get the chance to work out with Lumberjack Cheer Team members, learn new skills, attend an SFA football or basketball game, or take a campus tour, and gain valuable experience with some of the most talented cheerleaders in the country.
+Participants will get the chance to work out with Lumberjack Cheer Team members, learn new skills, take a campus tour, and gain valuable experience with some of the most talented cheerleaders in the country.

 Clinics are not mandatory, but are highly encouraged.

 Please pre-register by the Monday prior to the clinics.
-Registration forms and participation waivers can be found under each event with the additional information.
+Online Registration form and participation waivers can be found under the Upcoming Events tab to the right.
 Walk ups will be accepted, but pre-registration is preferred.